heronog/CarND-LaneLines-P1/README.md

 This is done by detecting creating a second matrix that corresponds to the image, but with a binary bit that indicates if the value in the image passes a provided threshold or not.
 This secondary image is then alpha blended into the original image.

-The result is an image where darker areas are darker and brighter areas are darker, increasing the local gradient.
+The result is an image where darker areas are darker and brighter areas are brighter, increasing the local gradient.
 ![contrast adjusted][image4]

 ##### 3.- Noise reduction